Developer Guide

 add the compatible recurring session.
 Determining that a desired recurring session is compatible, and, suggesting a

-compatible recurring session otherwise, is handled through AddRecurringSessionParser#parse(input)
+compatible recurring session otherwise, is handled through AddRecurringSessionParser#parse(input), with key checks

 depicted below.